AwarenessOverload/AwarenessOverload/2019-09-27-Wheelchair-Challenges.md

 ![](https://raw.githubusercontent.com/AwarenessOverload/AwarenessOverload/gh-pages/img/elliott-rodgers-2019-09.jpg)
 <br/>
 <br/>
-I&#39;m a 47 year old guy who previously worked in medical teams at sports events, pop concerts, festivals etc, in 2010 As I fell on the ice, the crack of my bones breaking as my foot turned 90° inwards sounded really loud in the cold air; life was about to get very complicated.
+I am a 47 year old guy who previously worked in medical teams at sports events, pop concerts, festivals etc, in 2010 As I fell on the ice, the crack of my bones breaking as my foot turned 90° inwards sounded really loud in the cold air; life was about to get very complicated.
 Nine years later I am reliant on a wheelchair and soon will be having a below knee amputation.
 <br/>
 <br/>
 One of the first things I found was just how tiring it is using a wheelchair and my